 Heavy drinking in college is not solely a means to ‘fit in.’
 A report from Chadron State College found that college students displayed high occurrences of anxiety and depression.
 Over 80% of surveyed students expressed feeling overwhelmed by the demands of coursework and considered “depression and anxiety as among the top impediments to academic performance.”
 The challenge of adjusting to college life is likely one of the reasons that so many students engage in drinking.
 Alcohol becomes a release from societal pressures and an escape from responsibility.

 Binge drinking is a highly dangerous “pattern of drinking that brings a person’s blood alcohol concentration (BAC) to 0.08% or above.”
-According to the Centers for Disease Control, about 25% of individuals between the ages of 18 and 34 engage in binge drinking on a regular basis.
+According to the Centers for Disease Control, about 25% of individuals between the ages of 18 and 34 admit that they engage in binge drinking on a regular basis.
 The risks associated with binge drinking include:

 - Alcohol Poisoning: A person with a BAC of 0.08% is legally intoxicated.
 The higher an individual’s BAC, the greater their chances for alcohol poisoning.
 As more and more alcohol enters into the bloodstream, the body begins to shut down, resulting in difficulty breathing, vomiting, and loss of consciousness.

-- Car Accidents: Twenty-nine individuals die every day as a result of alcohol-related motor vehicle accidents.
+- Car Accidents: 29 individuals die every day as a result of alcohol-related motor vehicle accidents.
 Alcohol consumption impairs reaction time and motor coordination, both of which can seriously impact an individual’s ability to operate a car with the necessary judgment and attention.

 - Acts of Violence: Physical and sexual assault are extremely common occurrences where drinking is involved.
 Everyone reacts to alcohol differently.
 For some, it can induce aggression that leads to confrontations, while others become submissive or lose consciousness entirely, making them easy targets for sexual predators.